btfranklin/CleverBird/README.md

 [![GitHub tag](https://img.shields.io/github/tag/btfranklin/CleverBird.svg)](https://github.com/btfranklin/CleverBird)
 [![build](https://github.com/btfranklin/CleverBird/actions/workflows/build.yml/badge.svg)](https://github.com/btfranklin/CleverBird/actions/workflows/build.yml)

 `CleverBird` is a Swift Package that provides a convenient way to interact with OpenAI's chat APIs and perform various tasks, including token counting and encoding.
 The package is designed to deliver a superior Developer Experience (DX) by making the chat thread the center of the interactions.

-While there are numerous Swift Packages available for interacting with OpenAI, `CleverBird` stands out due to its focus on simplicity and seamless integration of the handy `TokenEncoder` class.
+`CleverBird` includes support for document embeddings and similarity queries.
+This makes it a versatile tool for a broad range of applications, especially cases where chat prompts need enhanced contextual memory.

 `CleverBird` is focused narrowly on chat-based interactions, and making them awesome.